Flint's Place-Based AmeriCorps Network

 Inspired by the national call to make a year of full-time national service a cultural expectation, common opportunity, and civic rite of passage for every young American, Flint has committed to being a demonstration site for what that looks like at the local level.
-Local leaders outlined a commitment to have 250 national service members in Flint, a ten-fold increase, by 2019.
+Local leaders outlined a commitment to have 200 national service members in Flint, a ten-fold increase, by 2019.
 They surpassed that goal by 2018 with over 457 AmeriCorps members serving throughout the city.
 These members serve as the boots-on-the-ground to meet the community-identified vision outlined in the Flint Master Plan.

 The community's strategy to increase the number and effectiveness of national service members is led by the Flint National Service Accelerator, housed at the United Way of Genesee County.
 This model supports organizations and members, provides coordination for recruitment, and advises the National Service Fund at the Community Foundation of Greater Flint to help organizations offset the costs of hosting members.
 This unique model has led to tremendous results and is being looked upon as a model for other communities.
 Flint was named in the first cohort of Service Year Impact Communities through Service Year Alliance.

 National Service members partner with local agencies and nonprofit organizations to build capacity and provide direct service in the areas of education, water crisis recovery, neighborhood development, and healthy futures.
 Some of Flint's national service programs include: Flint Community School Corps, Flint Urban Safety Corps, Flint Recovery Corps, Boys and Girls Club VISTA Program, City of Flint Master Plan Implementation VISTA Program, FoodCorps, Coach Across America, Senior Corps RSVP, AmeriCorps LISC, the Genesee County Opioid Abuse Prevention VISTA Program and more.
 Learn more about the many different program in Flint here!